 Notice that a Delegation and Redelegation is in process.
 This was suggested in the 2012 Technical Proposal from IANA to the NTIA, but has not as yet been approved.

 Currently updating the Root Zone requires the active participation of three parties, the IANA Function Operator, the Root Zone Maintainer and the NTIA.
 Post transition there will only be the first two.
-It is conceivable that the IANA function and the Root Zone Maintainer agreements could be awarded to a single entity.
-Should the CWG explicitly recommend that the power/responsibility to modify/update the root zone not be concentrated in a single entity?
-Note that the implications of such an award would vary depending on whether any or all of the robustness issues identified in Issue 1 have been addressed.
+DT-F recommends that the remaining two functions should never be awarded to a single entity.
+Note that the implications of this might vary depending on whether any or all of the robustness issues identified in Issue 1 have been addressed.

 Not an issue in its own right, but future changes to the Root Zone Management must be made in such a way as to not reduce the speed of Root Zone change implementation.